Jimi Hendrix: Ancestry and childhood

-Hendrix had African American and Irish ancestry.
-His paternal grandfather, Bertran Philander Ross Hendrix, was born in 1866 out of an extramarital affair between a woman named Fanny and a grain merchant from Urbana, Ohio, or Illinois, one of the wealthiest men in the area at that time.
-Hendrix's paternal grandmother, Zenora "Nora" Rose Moore, was a former dancer and vaudeville performer.
-Hendrix and Moore relocated to Vancouver, where they had a son they named James Allen Hendrix on June 10, 1919; the family called him "Al".
+Hendrix was of African-American and alleged Cherokee descent.
+His paternal grandfather, Bertran Philander Ross Hendrix, was born in 1866 from an extramarital affair between a woman named Fanny and a wealthy grain merchant.
+Hendrix's paternal grandmother, Zenora "Nora" Rose Moore, was a former dancer and vaudeville performer who co-founded Fountain Chapel in Hogan's Alley.
+Hendrix and Moore relocated to Vancouver, Canada, where they had a son they named James Allen Hendrix on June 10, 1919; the family called him "Al".

-In 1941, after moving to Seattle, Al met Lucille Jeter (1925–1958) at a dance; they married on March 31, 1942.
-Lucille's father (Jimi's maternal grandfather) was Preston Jeter (born 1875), whose mother was born in similar circumstances as Bertran Philander Ross Hendrix.
-Lucille's mother, née Clarice Lawson, had African American ancestors who had been enslaved people.
+In 1941, after moving to Seattle, Washington, Al met Lucille Jeter at a dance; they married on March 31, 1942.
+Lucille's father (Jimi's maternal grandfather) was Preston Jeter, whose mother was born in similar circumstances as Bertran Hendrix.
+Lucille's mother, Clarice (née Lawson), had African-American ancestors who had been enslaved people.
 Al, who had been drafted by the US Army to serve in World War II, left to begin his basic training three days after the wedding.
 Johnny Allen Hendrix was born on November 27, 1942, in Seattle; he was the first of Lucille's five children.
 In 1946, Johnny's parents changed his name to James Marshall Hendrix, in honor of Al and his late brother Leon Marshall.